The Neighborhood Center has a gifted team who are dedicated to transforming our community.

 In 2018, Shatich took on a leadership role in the Neighborhood Center’s Urban Farm.
 Her current goals are to lead the teen gardeners, run the CSA, and expand the garden’s potential.
 She looks forward to both her and the Neighborhood Center’s growth.

 Lindsay recently moved to New Jersey from Houston, Texas.
 Her passion for non-profit work grew out of her time as a Research and Development Coordinator in Jackson, Mississippi at Mississippi Action for Progress, Inc. Head Start and her graduate school work on federal food aid policies.
-Upon her arrival, Lindsay immediately gravitated to the work being done by The Neighborhood Center to foster a sense of community by bringing people together in creative and prosperous ways.
+Upon her arrival, Lindsay immediately gravitated to the mission and work of The Neighborhood Center that centers on fostering a sense of community by bringing people together in creative and prosperous ways.
 In her role as Development Director, Lindsay is excited to expand the reach of The Neighborhood Center and build new community partnerships while also strengthening and nurturing existing relationships.
 In addition to her work at The Neighborhood Center, Lindsay is currently a Ph.D.
 Candidate at the University of Houston finishing her dissertation on the socio-political history of food stamps in the United States.
+Lindsay was born and raised in Dallas, Texas.
+She has a Bachelor’s Degree from Millsaps College in Jackson, Mississippi and a Master’s Degree from Mississippi State University.